MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide.md

 9. [Planning](#9-planning)
 10. [Invoke](#10-invoke)

-Once we show you how to implement these steps, we then show you how to [put it all together](#putting-it-all-together) to create a simple turn-based conversation.

 ### 1) Import packages
-For this package, you'll want to import the following packages at the top of your file:
+For this sample, we first started by importing the following packages:

 ::: zone pivot="programming-language-csharp"